-- it agreed with FTTC 40/10 connections at LRIC as it would encourage migration to superfast broadband; - we should create a GEA connections basket (similar to MPF New Provides basket) rather than separate controls for different connection services because this would ensure appropriate price and cost alignment over time and allow it to promote efficient consumption of different connection services; and - charges for FTTC SoSL and MPF (SoSL and WLTO) LIJ should be aligned because these were similar services in terms of engineering activity. - A23.22 Openreach also discussed FTTP connections and said we should not have a price cap, but a fair and reasonable obligation instead.
-Nonetheless, it said that if we believed that a price cap would be appropriate, then it should be real and not nominal.
-628 Also, Openreach said that the case for the deployment of FTTP was very sensitive to price and the incentive to roll out to new areas would be severely restricted if the overall price was not allowed to flex to take account of the higher costs of increasingly unattractive commercial opportunities.
-Furthermore, it said that it might need to rebalance its allocation between connection and rental prices to encourage demand.
-629
+- it would be profitable for BT to set the charge of Managed Engineer Install above the costs of providing the service.
+638 - A23.21 Openreach also responded on FTTC connections services and said that: - it agreed with FTTC 40/10 connections at LRIC as it would encourage migration to superfast broadband; - we should create a GEA connections basket (similar to MPF New Provides basket) rather than separate controls for different connection services because this would ensure appropriate price and cost alignment over time and allow it to promote efficient consumption of different connection services; and - charges for FTTC SoSL and MPF (SoSL and WLTO) LIJ should be aligned because these were similar services in terms of engineering activity.639 - A23.22 Openreach also discussed FTTP connections and said we should not have a price cap, but a fair and reasonable obligation instead.
+Nonetheless, it said that if we believed that a price cap would be appropriate, then it should be real and not nominal.640 Also, Openreach said that the case for the deployment of FTTP was very sensitive to price and the incentive to roll out to new areas would be severely restricted if the overall price was not allowed to flex to take account of the higher costs of increasingly unattractive commercial opportunities.
+Furthermore, it said that it might need to rebalance its allocation between connection and rental prices to encourage demand.641